Cabby jailed for posting fake COVID-19 'intel' on food outlet closures, urging panic buying

 She asked for at least four months' jail for Lai, saying that the "repercussions of hoarding and panic buying cannot be overstated".

-His actions undermined the Government's efforts to reassure the public, and pointed out that he uploaded the post on a Facebook group with a wide audience of more than 7,000 members, said Ms Lee.
+His actions undermined the Government's efforts to reassure the public, said Ms Lee, pointing out that he uploaded the post on a Facebook group with a wide audience of more than 7,000 members.

 Lai, who had no lawyer, said: "I'm very sorry and regretful for what I've done.
 I know I've spread something which is false and after thinking, I think it's not right, so I make a promise that I will never, never do such a thing again."